helminthiases/helminthiases.github.io/hub/hub.md

 <br>

-This page outlines the function of each of the hub's repositories.  <a href="https://helminthiases.github.io/#project-data">Remember</a>, the project's underlying data is the World Health Organization's <a href="https://espen.afro.who.int/" target="_blank">ESPEN</a>
+This page outlines the function of each of the hub's repositories.
+Remember, the project's underlying data is the World Health Organization's <a href="https://espen.afro.who.int/" target="_blank">ESPEN</a> (Expanded Special Project for the Elimination of Neglected Tropical Diseases) <i>geohelminths infections survey experiments</i>
-(Expanded Special Project for the Elimination of Neglected Tropical Diseases) <i>geohelminths infections survey experiments</i>
+<a href="https://admin.espen.afro.who.int/docs/api" target="_blank">data</a>
-<a href="https://admin.espen.afro.who.int/docs/api" target="_blank">data</a>.
+(ref. <a href="https://helminthiases.github.io">Introductory Notes</a>).

 <br>